maxkupetskii/SHSPhoneComponentSwift/README.md

 # SHSPhoneComponentSwift
-A Swift version of SHSPhoneComponent framework UITextField and Formatter subclasses for formatting phone numbers.
-Allows different formats for different countries (patterns).
+A Swift version of [SHSPhoneComponent](https://github.com/Serheo/SHSPhoneComponent) framework.
+UITextField and Formatter subclasses for formatting phone numbers.
+Allows to use different formats for different countries (patterns).
 The caret positioning works excellent.

 # Installation
 ## CocoaPods